-As of March 31, 2024, we have unconditional purchase commitments for 119 aircraft scheduled for delivery through 2028.
+As of September 30, 2024, we had purchase commitments for 162 aircraft scheduled for delivery through 2031, which includes an order for 35 737 MAX aircraft finalized in July 2024.
 All of these commitments arise from fixed price purchase agreements with Boeing, Airbus and other third parties, and may include escalation provisions.
 Under certain circumstances, we have the right to alter the mix of aircraft types ultimately acquired.
 The original equipment manufacturers (OEM) have informed us of expected delivery delays relating to certain aircraft, including as a result of disruption in their production systems.
+In addition, in September 2024, we were notified by Boeing that certain union factory workers announced a labor strike, which ended in November 2024.
 We remain in active discussions with Boeing and Airbus to determine the estimated impact and duration of continued delivery delays given the recent adjustments to their production systems.
 The commitment schedule below reflects our estimate of when the Boeing and Airbus deliveries will occur.
 Our leases contain lessee cancellation clauses related to aircraft delivery delays, typically for delays greater than one year.
 Our purchase agreements with Boeing and Airbus contain similar clauses.

-The following table presents the estimated remaining payments for the purchase of aircraft as of March 31, 2024 (In Thousands):
+The following table presents the estimated remaining payments for the purchase of aircraft as of September 30, 2024 (In Thousands):